Chocolate Mint Brownies

 I borrowed from my Fudge Frosted Brownies to make this recipe.
 Instead of using nuts, I added the dark roast chocolate mint chips.
 Because I had so many packages of chips I melted one and a half packages and used it to spread on top as icing.
 It was wonderful.

-I allowed the icing to cool completely before cutting into bars so it had a chance to air dry.
+I allowed the icing to cool completely before cutting into bars.
+That way, it had a chance to air dry.
 That took about 45 minutes to an hour.
 I didn’t want to cut into the brownies beforehand and have a goopy mess, so I waited, and waited, and waited!
 Finally, the icing was dry enough to cut.
 Wow, what an explosion of flavor.

 If you’re looking for a wonderful Chocolate Mint Brownie recipe, this one will surely satisfy.
 It’s got a rich, dense texture, extra flavor from the dark roasted chocolate mint chips.
 And, of course, frosting always makes everything better!